 It may sound like such a basic question, but the reality of choosing a new paint colour is anything but simple.
 The world of paint is constantly changing with new colours, which mimic interiors and fashion trends.
 Throw in different finishes, and lots of exciting brands to choose from, and choosing paint colours can seem like an overwhelming task.
-Fortunately, help is at hand as we are here to enable you to make that daunting paint choice a little easier…
+Fortunately, help is at hand as I am here to enable you to make that daunting paint choice a little easier…

 Do your homework